Karunia-vio/IoT-Based-Lighting-Control-Using-ESP32-with-MQTT-Communication/README.md

-# Lighting Control Using ESP32 with MQTT Communication
+# Lighting Control Using ESP32 with MQTT Protocol and JSON

 This project implements an IoT-based lighting control system using ESP32 microcontrollers, enabling remote management of individual lights, each controlled by a dedicated push button.
 Each light supports three states:
 - 50% brightness